Over 10,000 Indigenous people, representing 0.6 per cent of the population, reside in the Central LHIN catchment area.

-- In 2017-2018 for Georgina Island residents: New and expanded programs included transportation, exercise and nutritional classes, and counselling to support improved health outcomes.
+- For Georgina Island residents: New and expanded programs in 2017-2018 included transportation, exercise and nutritional classes, and counselling to support improved health outcomes.

 - On January 14, 2018, the Georgina Nurse-Practitioner Clinic, which serves 3,000 patients, some of whom include on- and off-reserve Indigenous community members, was destroyed by an electrical fire.
-Clinic staff, with tremendous community support, have been able to continue to operate in other temporary locations.
+Clinic staff, with tremendous community support, were able to quickly resume services in other temporary locations.
 Previously announced plans to relocate the clinic to Lake Drive are continuing.
 A few months earlier, in October 2017, the Government of Ontario had committed to providing $1.6 million to support construction of the new facility.

-- In 2017-2018 for urban Indigenous population (particularly those in Northern York Region and South Simcoe): New and expanded Indigenous cultural healing programs and services, including Drumming, through our collaborations with NinOsKomTin and CMHA-York Region.
+- For urban Indigenous population (particularly those in Northern York Region and South Simcoe): In 2017-2018, new and expanded Indigenous cultural healing programs and services, including drumming, through our collaborations with NinOsKomTin and CMHA-York Region.

 - Developing an engagement strategy and five year plan to further explore needs and opportunities for culturally-appropriate services that foster improved health outcomes for local Indigenous population.